icub-tech-iit/outside-collaborators/README.md

     permission: "maintain"
 ```

-Upon updating/adding/deleting those YAML files in the default branch or upon a [manual trigger][3], a GitHub
+Upon updating/adding/deleting those YAML files in the default branch via [forks and pull requests][3] or
-workflow propagates the changes to the automated repositories.
-In detail, for each automated repo, the outside
+upon a [manual trigger][4], a GitHub workflow propagates the changes to the automated repositories.
-collaborators are automatically invited, removed or updated with the requested permissions.
+In detail, for each automated repo, the outside collaborators are automatically invited, removed or
+updated with the requested permissions.

 Importantly, the YAML files can be modified via pull-requests, enabling the representatives responsible for the
 outside collaborators (who are generally external to the organization) to keep their groups up-to-date.